o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 * MaterialSrg:  This is defined in this _.azsl_ file and contains data that is specific to the material type.

 #### Defining a Material SRG
-Next, you need to define a material SRG to store data that needs to be updated at a per material frequency.
+Next, you need to define a material SRG to store data that needs to be updated at a per-material frequency.
 A material SRG must inherit an `SRG_PerMaterial` semantic. `SRG_PerMaterial` contains data specific to the material.
 In this tutorial, you want to configure a single color of the material, so the material SRG must contain a variable to hold the color value.

 As shown in the following code, define an SRG, `UnlitColorSrg` that inherits from `SRG_PerMaterial`.
 Then, define variable `m_unlitColor` that will hold a color value.